-With both saints, there was no choice.
-God wanted to speak and be a light in the world through them.
-Neither Hildegaard nor Pio was permitted to extinguish their light or avoid public scrutiny.
-More important, while not as dramatic, none of us are free to let the light of God shining in and through us be extinguished.
+But God did not give Pio a choice.
+God wanted to speak and be a light in the world through him.
+St Pio was not permitted to extinguish his light or avoid public scrutiny.
+More important, neither are any of us free to let the light of God shining in and through us be extinguished.
 Rather, our lives of faith are designed to be a guide for others seeking to know God's Good News.

 Today, let your light, no matter how weak, shine for God's glory.